The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Omio travellers most frequently book a flight from Barcelona El Prat Airport to Rome Leonardo da Vinci Fiumicino Airport for this route.
+Omio customers travelling this route book their cheap flights from Barcelona El Prat Airport to Rome Leonardo da Vinci Fiumicino Airport most frequently.

-The most popular arrival airport, Rome Leonardo da Vinci Fiumicino Airport, is located 14 miles (22 km) away from the city centre of Rome.
-You can check what public transportation connections, taxi services or airport shuttle service options are available to take you from Rome Leonardo da Vinci Fiumicino Airport to the city centre in Rome.
+Passengers travelling this route most often arrive at Rome Leonardo da Vinci Fiumicino Airport and need to travel approximately 17.4 miles (28 km) from the airport to reach the city centre in Rome.
+You can check if there are airport shuttle services, taxi services or public transportation options available from Rome Leonardo da Vinci Fiumicino Airport to get you to the city centre in Rome.

 Here are some other resources that might have the information you need